 3. Remove Mercury Fillings

 Mercury fillings leech highly toxic mercury into your body where it stores in your brain and tissues leading to neurological problems and disease.
 Lowering the immune system, mercury is implicated in cancer, autoimmune diseases, allergies, Candida (yeast) overgrowth, and multiple sclerosis, to name only a few.
 When making an appointment to get your mercury fillings removed, be sure to find a biological or holistic dentist that can remove the fillings properly.
 To find a biological dentist and read more about the harmful effects of mercury fillings, see Huggins Applied Healing.

 4. Buy a Natural Deodorant

 Deodorants and antiperspirants contain dangerous chemicals including aluminum, parabens, propylene glycol, artificial colors, talc and more.
 Making your own natural deodorant is as easy as mixing coconut oil, baking soda and shea butter.
-Or buy a natural one from Tom’s, Jason, or my favorite, Lavilin — it absorbs moisture like a toxic, commercial deodorant and kills bacteria that cause odor for 7 days.
+Buy a natural one from Tom’s, Jason, or my favorite Primal Life Organics.
+For a complete list of products I recommend see my article Wendy’s Favorite Natural Beauty Products.